AdobeDocs/dynamic-media-classic.en/help/using/quick-start-media-portal-administration.md

 ---
-title: "Quick Start: Media Portal"
+title: 'Quick Start: Media Portal'
 description: An introduction and Quick Start to Media Portal to help you get up and running quickly with Media Portal techniques and administration in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference